// across classes

 | F | 0.0 | 0.0 | 0.0 |

-To find the semester GPA needed to reach a target cumulative GPA, use this formula: Required Semester GPA = (Target GPA x Total Credits - Previous Quality Points) / Current Credits.
+Required Semester GPA = (Target Cumulative GPA x Total Credits - Previous Quality Points) / Current Semester Credits.

-You would need approximately a 3.9 GPA this semester (nearly straight A's) to raise your cumulative from 3.4 to 3.5.
-The more credits you have accumulated, the harder it is to move the needle.
+Nearly straight A's required to lift cumulative from 3.4 to 3.5.
+The more credits behind you, the harder it is to move the needle.

 3.9+ unweighted, 4.2+ weighted